golang/geo/README.md

 ### Encode/Decode

 Encoding of S2 Go types is committed and is interoperable with C++ and Java.
-Decoding for Loops, Polygons, Polylines, and Rects is now completed.
+Decoding for CellIDs, CellUnions, Loops, Polygons, Polylines, and Rects is now completed.
 The remaining types will be worked on in the future.